 Dear Torn & Tempted,

 If your question is, "do you choose the guy who ghosted you or your best friend who you have no sexual intimacy with?"
 I can answer that in a snap.
 I don’t think you actually want either one.
 I know my simple answer isn’t necessarily an easy one to grapple with.
 Right now, it seems to me you are thinking in binaries: Black or white, him or her, chemistry or stability.
-But I’m going to ask you to step into the “gray area” for a moment with me.
-The more we lean into life’s complexities, the more colorful, rich, and joyful our worlds can become.
+But I’m going to ask you to step into the “grey area” for a moment with me.
+The more we lean into life’s complexities, the more colourful, rich, and joyful our worlds can become.